CARPENTRY TIPS FOR WORLDMAKERS

 Inevitably, all this time, you'll be expanding and revising those tours as you get to know the locals better, and have more illustrations to add...
 All these tours need regional maps, too--do you have them?
 Blow up sections of the world map and add details.
 I save maps in GIF format despite its limited number of colors; JPG format blurs text, and your names need to be clear.

 Keep the file sizes down; not everyone has a fast web connection!
-No image should be over 100K, and half that is better.
-So compress JPG images as much as possible, and limit GIF colors to 16 at most--it'll cut the file sizes in half.
+No image should be over 100K.
+So compress JPG images as much as possible (60-80, not 90-100), and limit GIF colors to 16 at most--it'll cut file sizes in half.

 Rewriting and adding illustrations can go on for months.
 But when it feels done at last, test all the links...